thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 But there's one aspect we still haven't thought of: what happens if the message text is not completely static?
-What if, for example, our application knew who is the user visiting the site at any moment and we wanted to greet him/her by name?
+What if, for example, our application knew who is the user visiting the site at any moment and we wanted to greet them by name?

 ```html
 <p>¡Bienvenido a nuestra tienda de comestibles, John Apricot!</p>